Covox Speech Thing / Disney Sound Source (1986 / 199x)

 Hence the only thing missing was the interface, which a company named Covox delivered with their "Speech Thing".
 For $70.

 However, this utensil was nothing further than soldering together some different resistors, the simplest form of a DAC at all, and actually was not worth its money.
 However, its simplicity allow it to build it at home (see link).
 Now, years laters, it is also again produced for enthusiasts.

 The Covox came out in some other versions and even supported the recording (!), and there are even circuits, which made stereo playback possible using a switching circuit with two DAC's.

-There are only few games, that supported the parallel port as sound possibility - whether now using Covox or Disney Sound Source.
+There are only few games, that supported the parallel port as sound output - but more of them for the Sound Source.
 However, the Covox playback was later quite wide spreaded in the demo scene.